Memorize Anything In Double Quick Time With AnyMemo Free [Android]

-If you thought that flash cards (or flashcards) were only for students in vocabulary training, you wouldn’t be more wrong.
+If you thought that flash cards were only for students in vocabulary training, you wouldn’t be more wrong.
 Flashcards can be used to memorize anything that requires retention through repetitive repetition; and that by its very definition anything you want to learn and commit to memory.
 True, flashcards gained their name and fame with phonics and spelling testers, but try it out on anything which you want to learn, and you have your most effective study guide.

 Creating real flashcards is a time-consuming process.
 With an Android application that’s always with you, flashcards short circuits the clock.
 Let’s take a look at AnyMemo, an advanced spaced-repetition flash card learning application for Android (1.6+) that comes highly recommended via our Best Android Apps page.
 Pick your favorite topic and let’s see if we can give those brain cells a good jog.